b3nj5m1n/xdg-ninja/README.md

 Saving this as _git.json_ in the _programs/_ directory will result in the script picking it up and checking the file.

-If you've created a configuration for a file that isn't in the offical repository yet, make sure to create a pull request so that other people can benefit from it as well.
+If you've created a configuration for a file that isn't in the official repository yet, make sure to create a pull request so that other people can benefit from it as well.